 “… the thrill of turbocharged performance and responsive handling.”

-For 1984, the T TYPE (their spelling) version of Buick’s Riviera gained sequential fuel injection, yielding a respectable 190 bhp from the evergreen LD5 3.8 liter/231 ci turbo V6.
+For 1984, the T TYPE (their spelling) version of Buick’s Riviera gained sequential fuel injection, yielding a respectable 200 bhp from the evergreen LM9 3.8 liter/231 ci turbo V6.
 Performance figures for the later Riviera T TYPEs are hard to come by, but I’m betting that 0-60 mph came in between 9 and 10 seconds.

-Fuel mileage for the big coupe was decent by the standards of the day: 14 city/21 highway (13/20 by today’s standards).
+Fuel mileage for the big coupe was decent by the day’s standards: 14 city/21 highway (13/20 by today’s measures).
 With the 21.2-gallon gas tank, range was about 310 to 335 miles with a 10% fuel reserve.
 A T TYPE continued to be the only way to get your Riviera coupe turbocharged, though you could get a “civilian” Riviera convertible with the turbocharger.

-The $17,050 T TYPE (about $43,600 in 2020 dollars or a little more than what a well-equipped 2020 Buick Regal GS goes for) came with a blacked-out grille, amber parking light and turn signal lenses, black mirrors, and P205/75R15 tires (a size still readily available) on 15-inch styled aluminum wheels.
+The $17,050 T TYPE (about $54,500 in 2025 dollars) came with a blacked-out grille, amber parking light and turn signal lenses, black mirrors, and P205/75R15 tires (a size still readily available) on 15-inch styled aluminum wheels.
 Additional instrumentation for the T TYPE included a turbo boost gauge and an LED tachometer.
 The 1984 T TYPE also included the Gran Touring Package, which featured stiffer springs, recalibrated shock absorbers, and larger diameter anti-sway bars front and rear.

 Standard exterior and mechanical features on all 1984 Rivieras included a four-speed automatic transmission, power steering, power brakes, and power antenna.
 Inside, every Riviera had air conditioning, power door locks, and power windows.